andrjas/data_check/docs/loading_data.md

 * truncate - truncate the table before loading the data.
 * replace - drop the table and recreate it based on the columns in the CSV or Excel file.
 * append - do not touch the table before loading the data.
+* upsert - tries to update the table based on its primary keys.
+If nothing is updated, the data is inserted.

 By default, the tables will be truncated before loading the data.
 You can use the other modes with `--mode`: